cosmos/cosmos-sdk/docs/architecture/adr-030-rosetta-api-support.md

 }
 ````

-The properties struct is needed in order to run the Service, these are options that are mandatory and are related to Rosetta specific properties.
+A `NetworkProperties` `struct` comprises basic values that are required by a Rosetta API `Service` to run:

 ```
 type NetworkProperties struct {